Determination and Persistence helped me fulfill my dreams

 “I refrained myself from committing these mistakes.
 Two months prior to my boards, I started revising the topics along with my regular studies.
 I had divided the number of days according to my subjects and started practicing mock papers and sample test papers.
 For subjects like maths, which requires a lot of practice, I kept an hour every day for it.
 Managing time efficiently was very critical for me.
 Thus, I used an alarm clock while solving my mock test papers.
 Those practice sessions definitely served its purpose well during my final entrance exam.”

 While making a choice to take up coaching classes which was worth his time and energy, he downloaded a course from the BYJU’S learning app.
-He says, “The visuals in the app helped me while solving any equations or doing mathematics.
+He says, “The visuals in the app helped me in solving my math equation.
 Physics and chemistry equations are structured so well that they are broken down into micro concepts that make the learning process very easy.
-I feel, along with studying the NCERT books, the app’s mock test papers were quite comprehensible to me.”
+I feel, along with studying from the NCERT books, the app’s mock test papers were quite comprehensible to me.”

 About the topper: